 Other lawmakers worried about marijuana being illegal under federal law and remaining compliant.
 Rep. Merrill Nelson (R) said "We're violating federal law.
 Whether we like it or not, this is an area of law preempted by the federal government," along with comments that medical marijuana would directly increase recreational marijuana use.

 Rep. Mike Noel (R) said that Utah would be correcting years of inaction by Congress by legalizing medical marijuana.
-Noel also said that we have access to a plant that can give people respite, helping their constant pain and convulsions, saying "we can pass it and do what the federal government should have done a long time ago."
+Noel also said that we have access to a plant that can give people respite, helping their discomfort, saying "we can pass it and do what the federal government should have done a long time ago."

 He says that the language is not sufficient in Daw's bill and has gathered 142,000 signatures on another medical marijuana measure of his own.
 He says that the measure is more complete and will "trump" the bill that was just passed by the House.
 For the measure to make it on the November ballot, Schanz needs another 113,000 signatures.